-About this Guide EthuiouanThis guide is designed to prepare you to deploy to culturally complex environments and achieve mission objectives.
+About this Guide

+EthuiouanThis guide is designed to prepare you to deploy to

+culturally complex environments and achieve mission objectives.
 The fundamental information contained within will help you understand the cultural dimension of your assigned location and gain skills necessary for success.

 The guide consists of two parts:

-Part1introduces"CultureGeneral,"thefoundationalknowledgeyouneedtooperateeffectively in any global environment.
+Part 1 introduces "Culture General," the foundational knowledge you need to operate effectively in any global environment.

 Part 2 presents "Culture Specific" Ethiopia, focusing on unique cultural features of Ethiopian society and is designed to complement other predeployment training.
 It applies culture-general concepts to help increase your knowledge of your assigned deployment location.

-For further information, visit the Air Force (AFCLC) website at Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC.Region@us.af.mil.
+For further information, visit the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC.Region @us.af.mil.

 Disclaimer: All text is the property of the AFCLC and may not be modified by a change in title, content, or labeling.
 It may be reproduced in its current format with the expressed permission of the AFCLC.
 All photography is provided as a courtesy of the US government, Wikimedia, and other sources as indicated.
 Please scroll over images to view captions.

-PART 1 - CULTURE GENERAL What is Culture?
+PART 1 - CULTURE GENERAL

+What is Culture?

 Fundamental to all aspects of human existence, culture shapes the way humans view life and functions as a tool we use to adapt to our social and physical environments.
 A culture is the sum of all of the beliefs, values, behaviors, and symbols that have meaning for a society.
-All human beings have culture, and individuals within a culture share a general set of beliefs and values.
+All human beings have culture, and individuals within a culture share a general set of beliefs symbol of a core American value - freedom.
+At the same time, the story of George Washington admitting to having chopped down a cherry tree is also symbolic, representing the importance Americans place on personal honesty and leadership integrity.